 How to do 301 Redirects on Squarespace

 301 Redirects for URLs: To redirect an individual page URL or a collection of pages (such as an entire blog), visit Settings > Developers Tools > URL Mappings.
-See below for how to properly format your redirects.
+Then point old URLs to new URLs like this:

 Domain Redirects: Visit Settings > Domains, and add a domain you own.
 Any connected domain will automatically redirect to your primary domain.